 Dysthymia

-Dysthymia is a mild but long-term form of depression characterized by a chronic low mood that may persist for years.
-Adults with dysthymia may feel depressed and sad but have not experienced a major depressive episode in the first two years of experiencing dysthymia.
+Dysthymia, also known as persistent depressive disorder, is a mild but long-term form of depression characterized by a chronic low mood that may persist for years.
+Adults with dysthymia may experience a depressed mood and sadness but have not experienced a major depressive episode in the first two years of experiencing dysthymic disorder.

 When dysthymia starts before age 21, it's called early-onset dysthymia.
 When it starts after that, it's called late-onset dysthymia.